-The District's business-type activities consisted of printing service operations.
-Business-type activities decreased the District's net position by approximately \$2,942, versus a decrease of \$9,830 in the prior year.
-Below is a summary of the District's business-type activity and prior-year information is provided for comparative analysis.
+The District's business operations mainly consisted of printing services.
+This activity resulted in an increase of approximately \$6,202 in the District's net position, which is in contrast to the prior year's decrease of \$9,830.
+For comparative analysis, we have provided prior-year information along with a summary of the District's business-type activity.